 Our Train Trips

-Experience nature at its best, while travelling over the Oak Ridges Moraine, a unique geological feature less than 1 hour northeast of Toronto.
+Experience nature at its best, while travelling over the Oak Ridges Moraine, a unique geological feature less than one hour northeast of Toronto.

-Ride in a heritage coach from the 1950's.
+Ride in a heritage coach from the 1950’s.
 Check out our popular doors-open baggage car.
-Our regular trains operate on Sundays from June through to the end of October, travelling the Uxbridge-Stouffville corridor with Saturday trains for Fall Colours, Halloween and Santa Trains.
+Our regular trains operate on most Sundays from June through to the end of October, travelling the Uxbridge-Stouffville corridor with Saturday trains for Celebrating Fall, Halloween and Santa Trains.

 Our train is equipped with a wheelchair accessible washroom, snack bar, and souvenir stand.
-The Heritage Train is not wheelchair accessible at the Stouffville station, however, trips beginning and ending in Uxbridge do allow for full wheelchair accessibility to the train.
+The Heritage Train is not wheelchair accessible at the Stouffville station, however, trips beginning and ending in Uxbridge do allow for wheelchair accessibility to the train.
 See Accessibility for more details.